 This Guinness braised short ribs recipe is so easy and makes the best short ribs you've ever tasted.
 I make these pretty regularly. and always for St. Patrick's Day!

 We also make Guinness Irish Beer Spare Ribs.
 People ask me to bring those ribs to parties all the time.
-You might also like this oven braised beef recipe with creamy polenta.

 I haven't always liked beer, but I found that, just like with wines, you have to find what you like.
 Check out your local breweries, and go on tours when you travel.
 I found some great beer when visiting Idaho Breweries.